DataSQRL/acorn.js/CONTRIBUTING.md

 ## License

-By contributing to Acorn, you agree that your contributions will be licensed under the Elastic License 2.0.
+By contributing to Acorn, you agree that your contributions will be licensed under the Apache License 2.0.